2.3.18 Provisions, Contingent Liabilities and Contingent Assets

 Note: Based on legal advice, discussions with the solicitors, etc., the management believes that there is fair chance of decision in the company's favour in respect of all the items listed above and hence no provision is considered necessary against the same.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the company's financial position and results of operations.
 Future cash flows in respect of above will be determined only on receipt of judgments/decisions pending with revenue/ judicial authorities.

 In accordance with Ind AS-36 on “Impairment of Assets” the Company has assessed as on the balance sheet date, whether there are any indications with regard to the impairment of any of the assets.
-Based on such assessment it has been ascertained that no potential loss is present and therefore, formal estimate of recoverable amount has not been made.
+Based on such assessment there is no such indication and therefore, formal estimate of recoverable amount has not been made.
 Accordingly, no impairment loss has been provided in the books of account.

 Defined Benefit Plan Gratuity:

 The Company has an obligation towards gratuity, a defined benefit retirement plan covering eligible employees.
 This defined benefit plan of gratuity is administered by a separate trust that is a legally separate entity.
 The Company makes annual contributions to the trust and trust is responsible for investments with regard to the assets of the trust.
-The contributions are generally invested by the trust in a scheme with Life Insurance Corporation of India or other insurer as permitted by Law.
+The contributions are invested by the trust in a scheme with Life Insurance Corporation of India.
 The Company accounts for the liability for gratuity benefits payable in the future based on actuarial valuation using projected unit credit method.

 These plans typically expose the Company to actuarial risks such as investment risk,salary risk, interest rate risk and longevity risk.